50 of the Unhealthiest Foods at the Supermarket

 “You may see trading your can of soda for a bottled tea as a healthy swap, but often bottled teas are high in sugar and even fructose corn syrup,” says Dr. Youdim.
 “Bottled green tea is essentially like drinking that can of soda you just gave up.
 I suggest making your own tea and putting it in a gallon-sized bottle to keep in the fridge.”
 That way you can avoid artificial flavors or additives, which are one of the 12 things cancer doctors try to never eat.

-“This is one of the best examples of deceptive packaging in the grocery store,” says Elizabeth Somer, M.A.,R.D., author of Eat Your Way to Happiness.
-The first two ingredients in a leading brand of veggie snacks are potato stach and potato flour, which are glorified potato chips.
+“This is one of the best examples of deceptive packaging in the grocery store,” says Elizabeth Somer, RD, author of Eat Your Way to Happiness.
+The first two ingredients in a leading brand of veggie snacks are potato starch and potato flour, which are glorified potato chips.
 “While a serving of vegetables supplies 19 to 40 calories and virtually no sodium, a full serving of these snacks will cost you 130 calories and 210mg of sodium.”
 Instead try Rhythm Superfoods, maker of a number of filler-free dehydrated snacks such as Beet Chips, which are flavorful and loaded with potassium and fiber.
 Craving carbs?
 Grab one of these 49 healthy snacks to satisfy every type of craving.

 Powdered coffee creamer